-Students may apply for the program if they meet one of the following criteria:
+Students may apply for the program if they meet one of the following:

 - Continuing Pima students must have completed at least 9 hours of college-level courses numbered 100 or above with a GPA of 3.5.
-Students with less than 9 credit hours must present assessment scores qualifying them for two of the following: WRT 101, MTH 130, or REA 112. - New students should show evidence of a GPA of 3.5 on previous academic records if available, and have Pima assessment scores that qualify them for two of the following: WRT 101, MTH 130, or Reading 112.
+Students with less than 9 credit hours must present assessment scores qualifying them for two of the following: WRT 101, MTH 130, or REA 112. - New students should show evidence of a GPA of 3.5 on previous academic records if available, and have Pima assessment scores that qualify them for two of the following: WRT 101, MTH 130, or REA 112.
 If previous academic records are not available, assessment scores alone may be submitted. - Continuing college students (from other than Pima) must have completed at least 9 credit hours of college-level courses numbered 100 or above with a GPA of 3.5.
 Students with less than 9 credit hours must present assessment scores qualifying them for two of the following: WRT 101, MTH 130, or REA 112.

 Students who meet the criteria may obtain application forms from the Downtown, East, or West Campus Career Center.
-Selection will be made by the Honors Program Screening Committee which meets four times a year-January, April, August, and November.

-Service Members Opportunity Colleges
+Armed Service Members College Opportunity

 Pima Community College has been designated as an institutional member of Service Members Opportunity Colleges (SOC), a group of over 400 colleges and universities providing voluntary postsecondary education to members of the military throughout the world.
 As a SOC member, Pima Community College recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits and providing flexible academic residency requirements.

 SOC has been developed jointly by educational representatives of each of the Armed Services, the Office of the Secretary of Defense and a consortium of thirteen leading national higher education associations.
 It is sponsored by the American Association of State Colleges and Universities (AASCU) and the American Association of Community and Junior Colleges (AACJC).